Communities have modified monuments, moved them to museums and cemeteries

 It took almost two years for the University of Texas to find a new home for a statue of Jefferson Davis.
 It ended up back on campus, as a museum exhibit that centers more on the controversy surrounding the statue than the person it portrays.

-St. Louis removed a Confederate monument from a city park in June, after reaching an agreement with the Missouri Civil War Museum.
+St. Louis began removing a Confederate monument from a city park Monday, after reaching an agreement with the Missouri Civil War Museum.

 The museum, which sued the city over ownership of the statue and its base, will bear the cost of the removal and be responsible for housing the monument until a permanent home is found at another Civil War museum, battlefield or cemetery outside St. Louis County.